Lipika-Behera/Lipika-Behera/README.md

 *   **Java Spring Boot Development (August 2024 – Present):**
     *   Developed and maintained robust back-end services and RESTful APIs using Java and Spring Boot for **[internal microservices, new product features, or a new client platform]**.
     *   Implemented complex business logic and data persistence layers with Spring Data JPA and Hibernate for **[Specific purpose, managing new data models, integrating with existing enterprise systems]**.
-    *   Designed and managed scalable database schemas in **[Specific Database, e.g., MySQL/PostgreSQL]** for various application modules, ensuring data integrity and optimal performance.
+    *   Designed and managed scalable database schemas in **[MySQL/PostgreSQL]** for various application modules, ensuring data integrity and optimal performance.
     *   Utilized Maven for efficient project dependency management and build automation on Java-based projects.
     *   Ensured high code quality through rigorous unit testing with JUnit and mock objects for Spring Boot applications, contributing to a stable and reliable codebase.